dsfields/spleen-node/README.md

 One of the goals of `spleen` is to provide a high-level abstraction for filter expressions.
 The idea is to provide a DSL that can be consistently used across application layers without leaking implementation details.
 Each layer in the application is then responsible for consuming a `spleen` filter expression in its own way.

 In the case of a data access layer, this typically means converting a `Filter` instance into some flavor of SQL.
 For now, there is a single plugin available for accomplishing this end: [spleen-n1ql](https://www.npmjs.com/package/spleen-n1ql) (for now).

+## Motivation

+Representing complex filter expressions is a fairly common problem for API developers.
+There are a variety of methods commonly used by teams, and they all have their pros and cons...

+* Use the query string to pass in filter criteria.<br />
+  __Pros:__ Very easy to implement.
+Universally understood.<br />
+  __Cons:__ Query strings have no native way of specifying comparison operators.
+This makes it difficult to make your APIs idiomatic.

+* Expose the underlying query language used by your database.
+Drawbacks:<br />
+  __Pros:__ Can provide a lot of power.
+Little to no effort to implement.<br />
+  __Cons:__ It leaks internal implementation details.
+It's difficult to secure.

+* Build a custom filter dialect and parser.<br />
+  __Pros:__ Greater control over the software.<br />
+  __Cons:__ Teams often make these tools domain-specific.
+They are complex and time-consuming to build.
+Closed-source solutions do not benefit from a larger community of people and companies testing and contributing to the project.

+* Use frameworks for querying languages such as GraphQL and OData.<br />
+  __Pros:__ Very robust.
+Support for full ad-hoc querying.<br />
+  __Cons:__ Represents a broader system design.
+May not be practical for use in existing systems built on intent-based design (like REST).
+Built around opinionated frameworks that can be complicated to implement.

+The `spleen` module addresses these challenges wtih the following goals in minds:

+* No strong opinions.
+The `spleen` module is a library, and does not insist upon any broader design patterns.

+* Can be implemented with minimal effort.

+* Supports complex filters with support for a variety of comparison operators, functions, and conjunctions.

+* Provides an abstraction around the issue of filtering data.

+* Domain agnostic.

+* Allows API endpoints to utilize a single query parameter for filtering.
+This makes your APIs more idiomatic, and your code simpler.